Abdelfattah27/AMIT-Python-Backend-Sessions/Session1/python.md

 5. Write a program that reads a file and counts the number of lines, words, and characters in the file.
 6. Write a program that uses a function to calculate the area and perimeter of a rectangle based on user input for the length and width.
 7. Write a program that prompts the user to enter a sentence and then reverses the order of the words in the sentence.
+8. Create a Python program that reads the contents of a text file and prints them to the console.
+9. Write a Python program that creates a new file, writes some text to it, and then reads the text back from the file and prints it to the console.
+10. Modify the previous program to append new text to the end of the file instead of overwriting the existing text.